guyplusplus/MySQL-Data-Compare/README.md

 It was developped to compare MySQL replicas, either within a MySQL InnoDB cluster, or with an offsite DR replica.

-#Setup
+# Build

+Install MySQL 5 or 8 on your local machine and execute as admin the setup script [test_schemas.sql](src/test/resources/test_schemas.sql).

+# Run

-Download `mysql-connector-java-8.0.13.jar` and place this file in the path of MySQLDataCompare jar file.
+First download `mysql-connector-java-8.0.13.jar` and place this file in the path of MySQLDataCompare jar file.
 Have also jre 1.7 or higher in the path.

-#Run it

 Simply issue the command `java -jar MySQLDataCompare-1.0.jar masterSchemaURL slaveSchemaURL1 [slaveSchemaURL2]`.